-Newcastle is one of the leading sites for geographical research in the UK.
-Our research community in geography and the Centre for Urban and Regional Development Studies (CURDS) comprises over 100 academics, support staff and postgraduates who generate a vibrant intellectual environment.
+Our research community comprises more than 100 academics, support staff and postgraduates who generate a vibrant intellectual environment.

-Our research activity in Geography is organized through a number of clusters, which have links to other Centres and Institutes:
+Our research activity in Geography is organised through a number of clusters: